Glossary

 Interface Implementation

-The set of code declarations which bind an Interface to a Schema and making possible the semantic translation operated by the Interface itself.
+The set of code declarations that bind an Interface to a Schema and make possible the semantic translation operated by the Interface itself.

 Invoice

-A base58 encoded string, which support URL scheme capabilities, embedding the necessary data in order to allow a payer counterpart to construct a State Transition.
+A base58 URL-encoded string embedding the necessary data in order to allow a payer counterpart to construct a State Transition.

 Global State